Sanxingdui: Discovery

-In March 2021, more than 500 cultural relics, including a 3,000-year-old gold mask, were discovered at Sanxingdui at a 4.6-square-mile area outside the provincial capital of Chengdu.
-The mask is estimated to be made from 84% gold and weighs 280 grams (0.6 pounds).
+In March 2021, more than 500 cultural relics, including a 3,000-year-old gold mask, were discovered at Sanxingdui at a 4.6 sqmi area outside the provincial capital of Chengdu.
+The mask is estimated to be made from 84% gold and weighs 280 g.
 According to the National Cultural Heritage Administration, the items were recovered from six newly discovered "sacrificial pits".
 Additional masks, jade tools, and ivory relics were also discovered in the pit.

 The six pits were discovered at the Sanxingdui site between 2020 and 2022 during a renewed slate of excavations.
 The artifacts found in these excavations include fragments of a gold mask, traces of silk, bronze ware depicting animals, ivory carvings, and more.
 A round of excavations is scheduled to conclude in October 2022.